 Applicants whose native language is not English are required to take the TOEFL.
 Scores are valid for two years from the test date.
 Applicants who have satisfactorily completed at least two years of study in an English-speaking university do not need to submit scores.
 It is important for non-US citizens and students applying from outside the United States to realize that positions for overseas students are very limited and extremely competitive.
 We are often unable to accept any students from outside the US.

-All students accepted for admission into the Ph.D. program receive tuition and health insurance reimbursement, plus a twelve-month stipend for living expenses.
-The stipend for the 2012-2013 academic year will be $30,500.
+All students accepted for admission into the PhD program receive tuition and health insurance reimbursement, plus a twelve-month stipend for living expenses.
+The stipend for the 2012-2013 academic year was $30,500.
 In addition, applicants are urged to apply for scholarships from prestigious funding programs such as the National Science Foundation and the Howard Hughes Medical Institute.